toddledev/documentation/docs/04-get-started/04-branches-and-publishing/index.md

 1. On the [project details](/get-started/project-details) page, click the [kbd]Create branch[kbd] button
 2. Choose a descriptive name for the branch and confirm

-When the branch is created you are automatically taken to the editor to start working on that new branch.
+When the branch is created, you are automatically taken to the editor to start working on that new branch.

 You can have multiple active branches at the same time, each focusing on a different feature or fix.

 ### Preview a branch

-You can preview your branch to test changes before publishing:
+You can preview your branch to test changes before publishing.

 - Select your branch and click the [kbd]Preview[kbd] option
 - This opens a preview at `branch-project.nordcraft.site`